 Egelhoff spent the 2002-03 season working in basketball operations for the Orlando Magic.
 There he assisted in preparing video edits for the coaches and team, evaluated collegiate talent and assisted in draft war room procedures.
 He also has been selected as a member of the support staff for various USA Basketball teams and events including the 2002 Youth Development Festival in Colorado Springs, Colo., the 2002 Junior World Championship Qualifying Team in Miami, Fla., and the 2005 World Championship Qualifying Team in Sao Paulo, Brazil.

 Egelhoff spent five seasons (1998-2002) as a student manager at Ohio State, serving as the head manager his senior year.
 He received his undergraduate degree in business administration from the Fisher College of Business in 2001.
-He received a master's degree in sport management from Ohio State in 2005.
+He received a master’s degree in sport management from Ohio State in 2005.
 He and his wife, Kelsey, a three-time Ohio State graduate with a Ph.D. in speech and hearing science, reside in Clintonville.
-The couple have one daughter, Elizabeth Rose.
+The couple have two daughters, Elizabeth and Katelyn.